 We live in a world of estrogen dominance and this is a leading factor in many of the health problems people face today.
 To investigate this we’ll discuss what estrogens and androgens are, the many effects of estrogen dominance, how we become overloaded with four bad kinds of estrogens, and lastly what you can do about it.

-This article is important for both men and women.
+This article about male and female hormones is important for both men and women.
 Women have much more estrogen than men.
 Men have many more androgens then women.
 But both genders have both.
 And both are affected by the modern day environment to become estrogen dominant in a way that undermines their health and performance.

 Table of Contents